Yelp/nrtsearch/docs/highlighting.rst

         // Select Fragmenter between span (default) and simple.
 This is only applicable for plain highlighters. google.protobuf.StringValue fragmenter = 9;
         // Let the fragment builder respect the multivalue fields.
 Each fragment won't cross multiple value fields if set true.
-(Default is false) google.protobuf.BoolValue discrete_multivalue = 10;
+(Default is false)
+        // Ignored in plain-highlighter, as we treat it always true. google.protobuf.BoolValue discrete_multivalue = 10;
         // When highlighter_type is CUSTOM, use this string identifier to specify the highlighter.
 It is ignored for any other highlighter_types. string custom_highlighter_name = 11;